Lunazera/VNyan-Tracking-Smoothing/project_files/UI/README.md

 These won't talk to the main plugin directly, rather the main Plugin file will check for changes in these parameters to determine when to change settings for the actual plugin.

+Probably a better practice would be to establish a standard set of UI scripts and keep that in it's own DLL file, being totally agnostic to the rest of the plugin and bieng able to be interchangeable.
+I'm not that good at all this yet though :P

 A UI should be set up with at least the UI Manager and the Main Window scripts.

 ### LZUIManager